HelloooAndroid/TwitterAuthenticationAndFeed_MVVM_Fresco_SQLite/README.md

 7. ConstraintLayout is used to avoid large vew hirarchy
 8. Lazy loading(Pagination) is used while retrival of data from server
-9. Offline data is saved in SQLite using Google Room library 10.Application is compatible with change in orientation.
+9. Offline data is saved in SQLite using Google Room library
+10. Application is compatible with change in orientation.
 Livedata lifecycle is handling the data on the same.
-11.If user in Offline mode and turn the daat on, network change is detected and new data is loaded.
+11. If user in Offline mode and turn the daat on, network change is detected and new data is loaded.
-12.Proguard rules are added for Model files and Room
+12. Proguard rules are added for Model files and Room

 <b>Note :</b> After building this module on your machine, <b>Do not forget</b> to add your `twitter_consumer_key` and `twitter_consumer_secret` keys in `string.xml`.
 You can find the same on Twitter developer account settings.